nvoynov/cleon/README.md

 ## Story

-Suddenly, after a decade of practicing business analysis in the software construction area, I've caught a surge to look deeper into modern "development" matters.
-The main points of curiosity are microservices, REST, event sourcing, and message broker stuff.

 A few last weeks I was goofing around, some reading, encapsulating domain business logic in separate gems.
 Finally, I caught myself copying and polishing basic classes from one project to another and that is why I created the gem.

 I had seen recently "The Foundation" series and chose the name taken after Cleon, because of his boring perpetuated constancy.